junxit/us-congress-bills-114/metadata.md

 - 2015-05-05 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 67.
 - 2015-05-11 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S2763; text as passed Senate: CR S2763)
 - 2015-05-11 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S2763; text as passed Senate: CR S2763)
+- 2015-05-12 — Message on Senate action sent to the House.
+- 2015-05-12 — Received in the House.
+- 2015-05-12 — Referred to the House Committee on Oversight and Government Reform.